dmlc/treelite/docs/index.rst

 Treelite can read models produced by
 `XGBoost <https://github.com/dmlc/xgboost/>`_,
 `LightGBM <https://github.com/Microsoft/LightGBM>`_, and
 `scikit-learn <https://github.com/scikit-learn/scikit-learn>`_.
-In cases you are using another package to train your model, you may use the `flexible builder class <tutorials/builder.html>`_.
+In cases where you are using another package to train your model, you may use the `flexible builder class <tutorials/builder.html>`_.

 Deploy only the parts you need